An innovative professional visualisation tool by Merino.

 The project has three categories of trainees, viz., learners, apprentices and learners:

-Uplifting the lives of women through its innovative training, it has enabled many with essential skills which has helped them to avail work opportunities and earn for well-being.
-Once up skilled, we also provide them with ‘work from home’ option which helps them to maintain work-life balance.
-An all-new Health Check-up center for women in Kolkata has been an important addition to this story.
+Uplifting the lives of women through its innovative training has enabled many with essential skills which have helped them to avail work opportunities and earn for well-being.
+Once up skilled, we also provide them with a ‘work from home’ option, which helps them to maintain a work-life balance.
+An all-new Health Check-up centre for women in Kolkata has been an important addition to this story.

-Mask Ek Muskaan Anek (One Mask, Many Smiles) – A CSR initiative of Merino Group to combat Corona pandemic and unemployment.
+Mask Ek Muskaan Anek (One Mask, Many Smiles) – A CSR initiative of Merino Group to combat the Corona pandemic and unemployment. .

-Our endeavour is to empower women from the economically weaker sections of the society, by helping them to earn Rs.
+Our endeavour is to empower women from the economically weaker sections of society by helping them to earn Rs.
 300 to Rs.
-500 a day through Merino Masks and promoting the use of masks among general public.
+500 a day through Merino Masks and promoting the use of masks among the general public.
 Merino Masks are offered at a subsidized rate of Rs.10/- for 2 masks, which is short in supply and the need of the hour.

 With every Rs.10/- spent for a pair of masks, Rs.7/- directly goes to these women, helping them to become self-reliant.

 The masks are packed & distributed by Shri Hara-Kasturi Memorial Trust (A CSR initiative of Merino Group).
 All the masks are homemade using 100% cotton fabric and are washable & reusable.

 Please do join us in our fight against the Corona pandemic by supporting the cause.